 There aren't many checkpoints in the game (where you respawn upon dying), and it can be quite frustrating when combined with the overly slow movement of your character.
 Yes, you can find specific items to equip movement speed, but even then, the pace is still unbelievably slow.

 I thoroughly enjoyed the visual style of Skellboy with everything resembling thick cardboard cutouts.
 The concept of using 2D with a 3D world is fantastic, but the execution falls flat.
 The combat is cumbersome, the music is highly repetitive, and the performance on Switch is not that great.Note: Skellboy was reviewed on Switch.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.